ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 {: #SQLDBLogfile}

 When you create or edit a backup job, you can specify the level of detail for job logging.
 Select one of the following job logging levels from the list.
-- Files: this setting provides the most detailed information, and is typically used for troubleshooting.
+- Files - this setting provides the most detailed information, and is typically used for troubleshooting.
 Provides information about files that are backed up.
-- Directory: This setting provides less detail than the Files logging level.
+- Directory - This setting provides less detail than the Files logging level.
 Provides information about folders that are backed up.
-- Summary: This setting provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version, and backup sizes.
+- Summary - This setting provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version, and backup sizes.
-- Minimal: This setting provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version.
+- Minimal - This setting provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version.

 Changing the logging level affects only the log files that are created at that point and after.
 It does not affect previously created log files.
 {: important}